mattdesl/kami/README.md

 ## kami

 Kami is a fast and lightweight WebGL sprite rendering framework.
-It aims to support modern WebGL features such as compressed textures and WebGL2 extensions, and can also be used for 2D or 3D purposes.
-It is modular and reusable, and easy to plug into existing game engines.
+It can be used for 2D or 3D purposes, and aims to support modern WebGL features like compressed textures.

 ## Features

+- **WebGLContext**

+- **WebGLContext**
-- **WebGLContext** - manages textures, shaders, and other GL objects that need to be recreated on context loss
+	- manages textures, shaders, and other GL objects that need to be recreated on context loss
 - **Texture** - a wrapper around OpenGL textures
 	- Handles data provided by Image or another means, such as ArrayBufferView or a HTMLVideoElement
 	- Can easily support other texture targets, such as cube or array textures